valory-xyz/brand-and-press-kit-pearl/README.md

 # Pearl Brand and Press Kit
-This Pearl Brand and Press Kit summarizes the Valory's Brand Guidelines (inc. use of language and assets) and Information about Pearl (e.g. for Press Releases).
+This Pearl Brand and Press Kit summarizes the Brand Guidelines (inc. use of language and assets) and Information about Pearl (e.g. for Press Releases).

 ![Pearl brand](https://github.com/user-attachments/assets/1a4cee4b-c03c-4fc6-b917-0280db9495a8)